RnDQuantum/spsp_new/docs/CASE_STUDY_RANKING_OPTIMIZATION.md

 2.  **Eager Loading**: Are you loading relationships that are conditional?
 3.  **Hydration**: Are you hydrating 1000+ Eloquent models just to count them or sort them?
 Use `toBase()` or `pluck()`.
 4.  **Pagination**: Are you hydrating the full list specific details (Pivot tables, User relationships) *before* the pagination slice?
+5.  **ORDER BY**: Are you sorting in SQL when sorting is already done in PHP?
+Remove redundant ORDER BY.
+6.  **Database Indexes**: Run EXPLAIN on slow queries - add composite indexes for common WHERE clauses.
+7.  **Column Selection**: Use specific columns in SELECT instead of `*`.